MDRRC/Rc5ToXPressnet/readme.md

  * After pressing the Locomotive button
  * Enter a address for a locomotive
  * Store the locomotive address by pressing button A..D.
+ * Exit locomotive selection by pressing the Loc symbol button.

  ![](https://github.com/MDRRC/Rc5ToXPressnet/blob/master/Doc/select.JPG)